aris-papadopoulos/react-resume-template/README.md

 **basic** - Your name, picture, profession and links to your social media.
 The fields with the grey background should not be removed.
 If you wish to remove a certain field, you can just delete its value from corresponding "B" column.

-**main** - The CV-type of info in the main page.
+**main** - The CV type of info in the main page.
 These are grouped in 5 categories: "paragraph", "experience", "award", "education", "interest"
 If want to fill in your own, just type to a new row the category of info, the title and the description like the examples given.

 **skill_set** - A list of your skills and a bar showing your expertise in the particular skill.